scottTomaszewski/curse-of-strahd/docs/Sessions/Session 4.md

 - In another room was the corpse of [[Kolyan Indirovich]] who had been [[Kolyan Indirovich#Death|dead]] for several days and was giving off a smell
 - [[Ireena Kolyanovich]] and [[Ismark Kolyanovich]] shared details about Ireena's bite marks from when [[Ireena Kolyanovich#Strahd Makes Moves|Strahd made moves]] on her
 - Learned that the calendar is based on the moon (See [[Moon#Calendar]])
+- Ireena and Ismark requested we give Kolyan a proper burial.
+	- Tonight we can bring his body to the [[Barovia Church of the Morning Lord]] (to get tit out of the house)
+	- Tomorrow we can perform the burial rites as part of [[Burial of Kolyan Indirovich]]

 ## Transport of Kolyan

 ## Rest at the Burgomaster Manor